-Using Collaborative Learning to Reskill and Upskill Your Workforce
+Using Collaborative Learning for Upskilling and Reskilling the Workforce

 Regardless of what business sector you operate in, the COVID-19 pandemic has likely altered demand for your products and services, impacted your supply chain, or forced operational changes.
 These developments may have created challenges, opportunities, or both.
 Perhaps you’ve had to re-imagine your entire business, similar to how General Motors temporarily shifted North American manufacturing capacity from automobile production to manufacturing of ventilators and face masks.
 Or maybe your organization is part of the food industry that has radically re-organized itself in ways where restaurants have moved from in-person to delivery services, farmers sell directly to consumers, and grocery stores have adopted e-commerce models that nobody took seriously before the onset of the pandemic.

 Whatever the nature of the challenge you’re facing, one thing is certain: your current workforce, trained to operate in a pre-pandemic environment, will need new capabilities for your company to thrive in our changed world.

 Your current workforce, trained to operate in a pre-pandemic environment, will need new capabilities for your company to thrive in our changed world.

 Below we look at the reskilling and upskilling priorities that have emerged for many training programs as a result of the pandemic.
 You may recognize your own company’s new focus or need to adapt in these trends.
 We also explain why targeted online collaborative learning experiences are the best approach to workforce retraining, offering an engaging format that can scale to benefit the entire organization.